The Ultimate Guide for Blogging and B2B Lead Generation

 First and foremost, you want to set your expectations to a realistic level.
-To that end, you should learn about how long it takes for blogging to start working.
-Hint: it’s going to take longer than you hope, but it’ll work faster than you might think.
+To that end, you should learn about how long it takes for blogging to start getting traffic.
+Hint: it's going to take longer than you hope, but it'll work faster than you might think.
 Blogging is a long-term strategy, not something you set up for immediate returns.
 This is, incidentally, why it works well in conjunction with other marketing like PPC, rather than as a stand-alone strategy.

 Are you skeptical of whether or not blogging can even work?
 Well, I'm obviously going to tell you that it works, because I based my business around it and I have evidence that it works, but you might not have that kind of evidence on hand.
 Here, I'll try to convince you.
 I'm biased, but that doesn't mean I'm wrong.

 Another expectation you should set is one for the length of your content.
 How long is the average blog post?
 How long should you aim to make yours?
 Some bloggers are wildly successful with under-1k-words posts, while others never seem to publish anything less than 5K.
 I did a study late last year that can shed some light on the topic.

 How does blogging compare to other marketing channels?
 After all, you only have so much money and time to go around.
 If blogging is fine but another channel is better, you might want to spend your efforts on that other channel before worrying about blogging.
 Remember, the Pareto Principle states that 80% of your returns come from 20% of your effort, so finding the best-return effort is key.
 Anyway, here's a comparison of blogging and PPC marketing.